Laser Tattoo Removal in Sydney

-Extinkt deliver a premier service for tattoo removal in Sydney's Macarthur region.
-Our specialists operate medical grade laser technology, allowing us to treat a variety of tattoo colours.
-With extremely short pulses of laser light, we're able to break down the tattoo ink particles into much smaller fragments.
+Extinkt provides expert laser tattoo removal in Sydney's Macarthur region, helping people achieve their desired results .
+Our specialists operate medical grade laser technology, to treat a variety of tattoo colours.
+With extremely short pulses of laser light, we break down the tattoo ink particles into much smaller fragments.

-This allows your body to naturally clear it away safely and effectively, without any damage to surrounding skin.
-We also offer complimentary skin rejuvenation for advanced healing and resurfacing of the treated area.
+This allows your body to naturally clear it away safely and effectively, without any damage to the surrounding skin.
+We also offer complimentary skin rejuvenation for faster healing and resurfacing of the treated area.

-As Campbelltown's dedicated specialists, we provide an exceptionally high standard of care, practicing with our clients safety, privacy and well-being as the top priority.
-Please feel free to take a tour of our clinic by using the Google 360° interactive image.
-You can also book an appointment online, use our contact form, or call us on (02) 4656 2930.
+As Campbelltown's dedicated specialists, we’re known for our genuine care, personalised approach and regard for your safety and privacy.
+Feel free to explore our clinic with the Google 360° virtual tour.
+You can book an appointment online, use our contact form, or call us on (02) 4656 2930.

 Campbelltown's Premier Clinic